fmccarthy/class_DMDR/README.md

 -----------------------------------

 This model is a generalization of the decaying cold dark matter (DCDM) model already implemented in CLASS.
 The scenario was first introduced in Bringmann et al. (2018): https://arxiv.org/abs/1803.03644.
+We discussed it in detail in https://arxiv.org/abs/2210.14339

 Compiling CLASS_DMDR and getting started
 -----------------------------------